 - Providing information in a format and languages that employees can readily understand.

-- Ensuring employees who are considered to be vulnerable (ie have risk factors for increased severity of illness) in relation to coronavirus (COVID-19) exposure are provided with opportunities to work in lower risk settings where possible and in accordance with DHHS’s recommendations for vulnerable workers.
+- Ensuring employees who are considered to be vulnerable (ie have risk factors for increased severity of illness) in relation to coronavirus (COVID-19) exposure are provided with opportunities to work in lower risk settings where possible and in accordance with DH’s recommendations for vulnerable workers.

 - Providing updated information to all employees, including employees on leave, contractors and casual workers.